-ATTENTION STUDENTS WISHING TO ADD MY (full) SPRING 2013 CLASS:
+ATTENTION STUDENTS WISHING TO ADD MY CLASSES THAT ARE FULL:

 You MUST place yourself on the waitlist and follow all registration procedures if a space becomes available before the class starts.
 I cannot alter the waitlist process, reinstate you if you are dropped, or add you if you fail to register during the waitlist invitation-to-register time window.
-I will not be distributing add codes during the registration period.
+I cannot give add codes during the registration period.
 After the class starts, I will use the waitlist to distribute add codes when possible.